Peter Moylan: Atlanta Braves

-Moylan was signed by the Atlanta Braves in 2006 and assigned to their Triple-A Richmond club.
-On 11 April 2006, Moylan was called up to the Braves to replace Joey Devine in the bullpen and he made his MLB debut the following day, pitching one scoreless inning against the Philadelphia Phillies; however he was later sent back to the Richmond club.
+Moylan was signed by the Atlanta Braves in 2006 and assigned to the Triple-A Richmond Braves.
+On 11 April 2006, Moylan was called up to the Braves to replace Joey Devine in the bullpen and he made his MLB debut the following day at the age of 27, pitching one scoreless inning against the Philadelphia Phillies; however he was later sent back to the Richmond club.
 He pitched in 15 total games during three separate call-ups in 2006, with a 4.80 ERA in 15 innings.

 At the end of spring training in 2007, Moylan was again assigned to Richmond, but he was quickly called up on 14 April due to the injury of pitcher Chad Paronto.
 Moylan sealed a permanent spot on the roster as he proved invaluable to the Braves bullpen in 2007.
 Moylan earned his first major league win against the Florida Marlins in Miami on 24 April 2007.
 He earned his first major league save three days later against the Colorado Rockies in Denver.
 He finished the season 5–3 with a 1.80 ERA.
 He led the majors in intentional walks allowed, with 12.

-In April 2008, The Braves placed Moylan on the 15-day disabled list with a sore right elbow.
+In April 2008, the Braves placed Moylan on the 15-day disabled list with a sore right elbow.
 Medical examination showed the ulna collateral ligament in Moylan's right elbow was compromised by a bone spur.
 On 5 May, Moylan was transferred to the 60-day disabled list, and missed the remainder of the 2008 season recovering from Tommy John surgery.